Elizabeth Elting

 Elizabeth Elting (born February 15, 1966) is an American businesswoman, entrepreneur, and philanthropist.
 She co-founded and served as co-chief executive officer of TransPerfect, the world's largest translation services provider, for 25 years.
-In 2016 and 2017, she was named to Forbes magazine's list of the Richest Self-Made Women, with a net worth of $420 million.
+She has been named to Forbes magazine's list of the Richest Self-Made Women since 2016, with a net worth of $420 million.

 Since leaving TransPerfect in 2018 following a lengthy legal battle with co-founder Phil Shawe that resulted in a buyout, Elting has been serving as founder and CEO of the Elizabeth Elting Foundation, focusing on advocacy for women in the workplace.
 Her advocacy work has received recognition from the National Organization of Women.

 Early life and education

 Elting was born in Westchester County, New York, to Everett Elting, an advertising executive, and Judy Elting, an educator.
 Her family traveled frequently, including long-term residences in Portugal and Canada, where Elting first developed interest in studying languages.
 In Toronto, a young Elting worked at many jobs over the years including as an usherette for the Toronto Blue Jays.
 She speaks English, French, Spanish, Portuguese, and Latin and earned a BA in Modern Languages and Literatures from Trinity College in 1987, and her MBA from NYU Stern School of Business in 1992.